Urbanus is a ten-year-old child and the main star of the series. He is basically a brat.

 - Rule of Three: They are a Terrible Trio gang.

-- Terrible Trio: A gang of thieves who always work together in three.
+- Terrible Trio: A gang of three thieves who always work together.

 - Cluster F-Bomb: He is not above swearing.